nkohari/nate.io/content/uses.md

 ---
-title: My Tools & Gear
+title: Tools & Equipment
 ---

-Sometimes I get questions about my equipment, and who doesn't love nerding out about their gear?
+Sometimes I get questions about what equipment or apps I'm using, and who doesn't love nerding out about their gear?

 ## Computer